 Contrary to the fear mongering that goes on, none of these have been found to cause cancer, but they can prevent chapped skin!
 I love what Dr. Whitney Bowe says you don’t have to be scared of mineral oil but you can find better alternatives.

-For an in depth look at taking care of your skin, I also recommend reading The Beauty of Dirty Skin.
+For an in depth look at taking care of your skin, I also recommend reading Dirty Looks: The Secret to Beautiful Skin

 If you would like some personalized recommendations for your specific skin and region, don’t hesitate to contact me through email at firstname.lastname@example.org

 Cheers to staying hydrated and keeping your skin safe through the winter weather!
 If I missed your favorite tip, let me know in the comments.